Keep Medicaid and SSI

 Assets contributed to a Supplemental Needs Trust by parents or third parties are not subject to repayment to the government.
 The same goes for proceeds of personal injury settlements that are court-ordered into the Trust.
 In most cases, only assets that at some point belonged to the disabled person can be taken back by Medicaid, and even that occurs only after the death of the disabled individual.

-Call the Law Offices of Albert Gurevich at (212) 233-1233 and schedule a consultation to discuss if a Special Needs Trust is right for your situation.
+Call the Law Offices of Albert Goodwin at 718-509-9774 and schedule a consultation to discuss if a Special Needs Trust is right for your situation.